These are soft and fudgy and it must have a piping of crunchy royal icing to complete this lightly spiced cookie.

 10. Bake for 13 to 15 minutes.
 Rotate the baking sheet half way into baking.
 They are done when the dough has changed colour and the outsides of the gingerbread cookies are a slightly darker shade.
 Leave on tray to cool (as they are still too soft) and then transfer to cooling racks.

 11. You cannot eat the cookies the day you bake them.
 They will be rock hard!
 It’s not an issue as you would need to let the cookies cool, ice them and then leave them overnight for the icing to completely dry.
-Then, the icing will not only retain its sharp looks, the gingerbread cookies will look adorable and they will taste soft, chewy and fudgy as a gingerbread cookie should.
+It’s best to leave it 24 hours.
+Then, the icing will not only retain its sharp looks, the gingerbread cookies will hold its shape well and they will taste soft, chewy and fudgey as a gingerbread cookie should.